PECOS-packages/PECOS/design/instr-program-architecture.md

 - resource lifetimes and alignment constraints; and
 - symbolic versus mapped coordinates and time.

-Interactive rendering is deferred until the core plan and factory migration work.
+Interactive rendering is deferred until the core protocol program and factory migration work.
 Bevy remains one possible optional viewer, but dependency-version alignment elsewhere in PECOS is not itself a justification.
 The stable product boundary is renderer-independent `SpaceTimeView` data.